Programming and Numerical Analysis: User Defined Optimization

 • Linear programming

-• Nonlinear optimization (maximize or minimize)
+• Nonlinear optimization (maximize or minimize) with constraints

 • User specified maximum likelihood problems